sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 2. Use menu item <span style="color: brown">File → Using the File-IO interface</span>.
 EEGLAB might install the File-IO plugin if you do not have it installed already.
 If the function does not return an error, your file will be imported.
 File-IO is a Fieldtrip module that imports a variety of data formats.
 Refer to the [File-IO documentation](https://www.fieldtriptoolbox.org/development/module/fileio/) for more information.

 3. Use menu item <span style="color: brown">File → Using the BIOSIG interface</span>.
 The Biosig toolbox ([biosig.sf.net](http://biosig.sf.net)) contains
-links to functions to read other EEG data formats in Matlab.
+links to functions to read other EEG data formats in MATLAB.
 EEGLAB might install the BIOSIG plugin if you do not have it installed already.
 If the function does not return an error, your file will be imported.

 4. Use menu item <span style="color: brown">File → Manage EEGLAB extensions</span> and search for plugins (use the magnifier on the top right corner).
 Use the name of the amplifier you are using, for example.
 Once the plugin is installed, call the newly created sub-menu item in <span style="color: brown">File → Using EEGLAB functions and plugins</span>.